New Hampshire Labor Laws Guide

 Moreover, the state of New Hampshire is one of the few states that prohibit discrimination based on the use of tobacco and tobacco products outside of work.

-Also, during the interview process, employers can use consumer credit reports during background checks under the New Hampshire Fair Credit Reporting Act.
-However, to receive the report, the employer must request authorization from the employee in writing.
+Additionally, during the interview process, employers may use consumer credit reports for background checks under the New Hampshire Fair Credit Reporting Act.
+However, to receive the report, the employer must obtain written authorization from the employee.

 “Right-to-work” law in New Hampshire